AnLoMinus/TryHackMe/Learning Path/SOC Level 1/Cyber Defence Frameworks/Diamond Model/README.md

 - `Resources` - According to the Diamond Model, every intrusion event needs one or more external resources to be satisfied to succeed. <br> Examples of the resources can include the following: software (e.g., operating systems, virtualization software, or Metasploit framework), knowledge (e.g., how to use Metasploit to execute the attack and run the exploit), information (e.g., a username/password to masquerade), hardware (e.g., servers, workstations, routers), funds (e.g., money to purchase domains), facilities (e.g., electricity or shelter), access (e.g., a network path from the source host to the victim and vice versa, network access from an Internet Service Provider (ISP)).

 ---

 ## Task 7  Social-Political Component

+The social-political component describes the needs and intent of the adversary, for example, financial gain, gaining acceptance in the hacker community, hacktivism, or espionage.

+The scenario can be that the victim provides a “product”, for example, computing resources & bandwidth as a zombie in a botnet for crypto mining (producing new cryptocurrencies by solving cryptographic equations through the use of computers) purposes, while the adversary consumes their product or gets financial gain.

 ---

 ## Task 8  Technology Component

+Technology – the technology meta-feature or component highlights the relationship between the core features: capability and infrastructure.
+The capability and infrastructure describe how the adversary operates and communicates.
+A scenario can be a watering-hole attack which is a methodology where the adversary compromises legitimate websites that they believe their targeted victims will visit.

 ---